Composition: real wood vs synthetic PVC

 Quick-Step Vinyl floors top the charts in terms of impact resistance, durability and scratch resistance.
 Smart technologies such as the patented Scratch Guard top layer give our floors a significantly higher scratch resistance.

 Hardwood floors are traditionally slightly more sensitive to scratches and scuffs.
-However, Quick-Step’s lacquered wood floors are treated with 7 layers of UV-cured, water-based lacquer as well as the moisture- and dirt-repellent ‘Surface & Edge Protect+’ layer, making them more robust than other wooden floors.
+However, Quick-Step’s lacquered wood floors are treated with 7 layers of UV-cured, water-based lacquer as well as the moisture- and dirt-repellent ‘Wood for Life’ layer, making them more robust than other wooden floors.
 Our oiled floors are well-protected too, thanks to two layers of first-rate oil.

 Installation: floating or glued down